M17-Project/M17_spec/pages/04.appendix/08.kiss-protocol/docs.md

 TNC to host transfers are similar in that the TNC first sends the 30-byte link setup frame received to the host, followed by a stream of 26-byte data frames as described above.
 These are sent using **KISS port** 2.

 The TNC must send the link setup frame first.
-This means that tne TNC must be able to decode LICH segments and assemble a valid link setup frame before it sends the first data frame.
+This means that the TNC must be able to decode LICH segments and assemble a valid link setup frame before it sends the first data frame.
 The TNC will only send a link setup frame with a valid CRC to the host.
 After the link setup frame is sent, the TNC ignores the CRC and sends all valid frames (those received after a valid sync word) to the host.
 If the stream is lost before seeing an end-of-stream flag, the TNC sends a 0-byte data frame to indicate loss of signal.

 The TNC must then re-acquire the signal by decoding a valid link setup frame from the LICH in order to resume sending to the host.